 Tuition is due by the first lesson of the trimester.
 The annual tuition rate covers weekly private lessons, piano tuning/maintenance, recital expenses, studio materials, professional teacher development and administration costs.
 Tuition does not cover music books or RCM exams.

-Because we value our teachers’ time, students are able to reschedule up to one lesson per trimester.
+Because we value our teachers’ time, students are able to reschedule up to one lesson per trimester with advance notice.
 Please understand that Miller Music has multiple teachers (with limited time) that use our space.
 Contact your teacher 24 hours in advance if you would like to reschedule a lesson time.
+We are unable to offer makeups for missed lessons.

 If your teacher needs to cancel a lesson, they will either reschedule at a convenient time or provide a substitute teacher.